Ripple is a real-time gross settlement system (RTGS), currency exchange and remittance network created by Ripple Labs Inc.

-Ripple (XRP) is supported on the Trezor Model T only (as of firmware version 2.0.8)
+Ripple (XRP) is supported on the Trezor Model T and Trezor Safe 3

 With Ripple, users make payments between each other by using cryptographically signed transactions denominated in either fiat currencies or Ripple's internal tokens (XRP).
 For XRP-denominated transactions, Ripple can make use of its internal ledger, while for payments denominated in other assets, the Ripple ledger only records the amounts owed, with assets represented as debt obligations.
 The mechanism of making payments by means a network of trusted associates is referred to as 'rippling.'

 The XRP Ledger applies reserve requirements for every address on the ledger.
 To activate an address and use it to send transactions, the address has to hold the minimum required amount of 10 XRP.

 It is important to note that once you transfer the minimum reserve amount to a new address, you will not be able to move it elsewhere unless the account is deleted

 An owner reserve is set for each object that a particular address owns on the XRP ledger.
 This is currently set to 2 XRP per item.